 Where the child has access to a screen can influence what they do and for how long.
 Avoid putting the computer or TV in the bedroom if you can, but if you have already lost that battle try to negotiate communication channels your teen will accept.
 For instance, some will not tolerate what they perceive to be an “invasion” of their room but will respond to a text message asking to connect for a few minutes when it is convenient.
 Come up with a list of “terms” that are agreeable to both of you.
 For instance, acceptable grades, morning routines, laundry and chores might make it to the list of your teen’s responsibilities.
 In exchange, you might agree to certain privacy concessions.

 Finally, make sure everyone is clear on the ground-rules.
 For example, if your teen does not respond within a reasonable time to the request for a meet-up, he should expect you to arrive unannounced.
 If grades fall, ask your daughter what her recovery plan is.
 Recognize that some teens may become anxious and overcompensate when they trip up, others may rely on avoidance as a survival tactic.
 You can help your teen juggle all of his or her commitments if you both try to maintain mutual respect.
 Try to adopt his or her point of view and accept that mistakes will be made as your teen learns these crucial time management skills.

-Susanne Navas, a certified Life Coach and Recovery Coach who works with youth and adults, emphasizes the importance of healthy role-modeling by adults.
-“I often hear kids complain that their parents are always on their phone, so they resent it when their parents tell them to get off their phone.
+Susanne Navas, a certified Life Coach, and Recovery Coach who works with youth and adults emphasize the importance of healthy role-modeling by adults.
+“I often hear kids complain that their parents are always on their phones, so they resent it when their parents tell them to get off their phones.
 I am guilty of this myself - I know how hard it is.
-If we can be mindful of our own use, monitoring our digital hygiene by docking our phone away from our bed, having phone-free meals, turning away from the screen when a family member is talking to us, etc., we can be part of the solution.”
+If we can be mindful of our own use, monitor our digital hygiene by docking our phone away from our bed, having phone-free meals, turning away from the screen when a family member is talking to us, etc., we can be part of the solution.”